willstudy/iotex-docs/docs/iotex-client.md

 import {Iotx, HttpProvider} from 'iotex-client-js';

 const iotx = new Iotx(new HttpProvider('http://localhost:14004/'));

-const wallet = await iotx.accounts.create();
+// create a new wallet which contains a public key, a private key, and a raw address. const wallet = await iotx.accounts.create();
 // => {
 //   "publicKey": "...",